Azure/azure-sdk-for-java/README.md

 * Media Services
   * Upload Media Files to Media Services
   * Change the encoding on uploaded Media Services
-  * Provide streaming or download access to uploaded Media Files
+  * Provide streaming or download access to uploaded/transformed Media Files
 * Service Bus
   * Use either the Queue or Topic/Subscription Model
 * Service Runtime